eedede/treckr/README.md

  This PIN configuration can be changed in the Arduino SW if needed.

-Power supply.
+## Disk drive power supply
 The following choices are suggested:

 a) use original Apple II computer (or clone) power supply.
    The required voltages can be obtained from one of the two pin headers of the disk interface card.
    Pay attention to the pin header pin-out.
 Check the signals with a multimeter.
-b) use/develop custom power supply.
+b) use/develop [custom power supply](schematic/treckr_schematic.pdf).
 The required voltages are: +12V, -12V and +5V.

 For prototyping, option b) was used.
 A standard power supply (18W) providing 15V DC output has been chosen.
 The +12V and +5V rails can be generated easily using 7812 and 7805 voltage regulators and additional capacitors for input/output.